godwillforgive/hacku/README.md

 Now we are going to talk to you about something without which all of the above would not work : <br> **[social engineering](https://en.wikipedia.org/wiki/Social_engineering_(security))**.

-Thanks specifically to social engineering, this method is one of the most successful in the field of hacking, if not the most successful.

 The fact is that people are easily tricked into doing what the attacker wants.

 ### Some examples of social engineering :

-Imagine a person you know well, whether it's your best friend or one of your parents.
+> Imagine a person you know well, whether it's your best friend or one of your parents.

 Do you know their favorite music group?

 The store they frequent most often?

 Favorite TV series?
 A comic book?
 A book?

-Why do we need all these things?
+> Why do we need all these things?

-> The more we know about a person, the easier it is to hack them, below is an example of what I am talking about.
+The more we know about a person, the easier it is to hack them, below is an example of what I am talking about.

+#### This story is fictional and is used as an example.

-#### One day I decided to test how good this method is on a member of my family and here is how it was :
+> One day I decided to test how good this method is on a member of my family and here is how it was :

 * I knew that a member of my family adored the band Metallica.
-* I went to the website to see if and when Metallica would be playing in our city.
+* I opened the concert schedule to see if and when Metallica would be playing in our city.
-* I went to a site that allows you to send text messages to your phone.
+* Went to a site that allows you to send text messages to your phone.
   * An example of such a site : https://sms.sellaite.com/index_smssend.php
-  * (_Ideally use a paid sms service, because you can choose the name of the sender, which in turn increases the credibility of the user_)
+  * (Ideally use a paid sms service, because you can choose the name of the sender, which in turn increases the credibility of the user).
+* If you run the server through ngrok.exe the link will be long and suspicious, but you can use a link shortening service like :
+  * https://bit.ly <br> https://Tinyurl.com <br> https://t.co <br> etc.
 * Next I sent a message to a member of my family with the following content :

   * > Hello %person_name%, you won 2 free tickets to Metallica concert %date_of_concert%, write us on Instagram the delivery address : <br> our-fake-link-to-instagram.com

-* I used a local server and ngrok, and since the link to our fake site was very long and unreliable <br> _I decided to shorten the link through a special service for link shortening, examples of such services_ :
-  * https://bit.ly <br> https://Tinyurl.com <br> https://t.co <br> etc.
-  * **When using a local server, your IP will be known to the victim**. <br> (_Use it only if you warned the person about the hack and he gave you permission, otherwise you might be in trouble with the law_).

 * Before that, I changed the redirection in the [auth.php](auth.php) file from https://instagram.com to https://instagram.com/concertpage to get rid of suspicions.
-* And, miracle, the login and password came to us within 5 minutes of sending the message.
+* And, miracle, login and password came to us within 5 minutes after sending the message, and, the victim got to the page of the concert organizer and has no idea that it has already been hacked.
-> Of course I told my family member that it was me, not the concert organizer.

-#### This was one example of the use of social engineering, <br> I think the principle is clear, the rest depends only on your imagination <br> and availability of information about the person.
+#### Social engineering is really not difficult, but quite effective, I hope the example above is clear enough.

 ## OSINT